The novel coronavirus pandemic has impacted people's daily lives. Below are a list of resources and information that can help during this time.

 Project examples: COVID-19, Gravitational Waves, SETI, Environmental research.

-This is a book for kids about the coronavirus that has a nice question and answer format.
+This is a free book for kids about the coronavirus that has a nice question and answer format.
 Publisher Nosy Crow made this book quickly to meet the needs of children and their families.

 Comcast is offering their affordable 'Internet Essentials' package for low-income households for free to new customers for 60 days.
 To sign up, applicants can simply visit www.internetessentials.com.
 The accessible website also includes the option to video chat with customer service agents in American Sign Language.
 There are also two dedicated phone numbers 1-855-846-8376 for English and 1-855-765-6995 for Spanish.